industrial-optimization-group/DESDEO/docs/background/classification-in-nimbus.rst

 Classifying the cylinder problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section walks you through creating a classification with the widget for
+:ref:`the cylinder notebook </nimbus-cylinder.ipynb>`.

 The first solution we get from NIMBUS is reasonable.
-However, we may decide
+However, we may decide at
-at this point that we want to increase the cylinder's volume as much as
+this point that we want to increase the cylinder's volume as much as possible,
-possible, while still keeping the surface area and height difference low.
+while still keeping the surface area and height difference low.

 To do this, we check the rightmost ( **>** ) radiobutton from the line
 describing the current solutions, because we allow (for now) the volume to